A Physics inspired Functional Operator for Model Uncertainty Quantification in the RKHS: Problem Formulation and Background

-We define the problem setup as follows.
-Let us assume that $x_i \in \mathbb{R}^d$ represents $d$ dimensional input features and $y_i \in \{1...k\}$ represents the target labels for $k$-class classification.
-We represent the training dataset with $\mathbf{D}$ which consists of $N$ i.i.d samples so that $\mathbf{D} = \{x_{i}, y_{i}\}_{i=1}^N$.
-We further denote the unknown probability density function observed through samples of $\mathbf{D}$ (i.e. the true distribution of the classification problem) as $p^*(x,y)$.
-We assume a neural network parameterized by $\mathbf{w}$ and trained on $\mathbf{D}$ to model the conditional distribution $p(y|x, \mathbf{w})$, where $\mathbf{w}$ is learnt from the training set.
-Let us further assume the training input samples to be governed by an unknown distribution $p(x|\lambda)$.
-Our goal is to quantify the predictive uncertainty of the trained neural network model on a test set whose governing PDF has undergone a shift from $p(x|\lambda)$ to become another unknown distribution $p(x|\gamma)$, while the target conditional distribution, $p(y|x)$, remains the same.
-This is also known as \textit{covariate shift} \citep{sug}.
+\textbf{Covariate Shift}: Let us specifically assume the training input samples to be governed by a distribution $p_{trn}(\mathbf{x})$.
+The goal is to quantify the predictive uncertainty of the trained neural network model on a test-set whose governing PDF has undergone a shift from $p_{trn}(\mathbf{x})$ to become another unknown distribution $p_{tst}(\mathbf{x})$ in the test-set so that $p_{trn}(\mathbf{x}) \neq p_{tst}(\mathbf{x})$, while the target conditional distributions remain the same, i.e. $p_{trn}(y|\mathbf{x}) = p_{tst}(y|\mathbf{x})$.
+This common practical phenomenon is also known as \textit{covariate shift} or \textit{sample selection bias} \cite{sug}.